+In 1975 Alan Kapuler, his wife Linda, and their friend Alan Venet founded what would later be called Peace Seeds.
 Although they didn’t have much money to spare in the early days, Alan and his wife Linda recognized the importance of preserving heirloom seeds.
 In 1981, they invested $100 to become Seed Savers Exchange lifetime members.
-The next year, the dynamic team joined forces with their friend Alan Venet to start what would later become Peace Seeds.
 Their seed catalogs have always focused on a wide variety of open-pollinated seeds including include rare heirloom varieties along with Peace Seeds originals.

 Alan first started breeding ‘Rainbow Inca’ sweet corn when he realized the health potential in breeding multi-colored vegetables.
 “I knew that the yellow (in the corn kernels) was zeaxanthin or lutein, which were two Carotenoid pigments that go to protect our eyes from photo-damage as we get older… [and] that purple color is anthocyanin-3 glucoside—that’s a free radical trap, so if you eat that corn it improves your health!”